xyfir/annotate/DOCS.md

   - Works the same as `skipBookIfMatchingSetExists` except if any sets match the book the book is also added to the ignore list.
 Takes precedence over `skipBookIfMatchingSetExists`.
 - **logGenerationEvents**: *bool*
   - Default: `true`
-  - Lets you know what's going on when you run `auto-annotator generate`.
+  - Lets you know what's going on when you run one of the `generate` commands.
 - **xyfirAnnotationsAccessKey**: *string*
   - Your Xyfir Annotations access key.
 - **addPrependedSearchAnnotation**: *bool*
   - Default: `true`
   - If true, an extra annotation is added to every annotation set item.
 The annotation is a web search of the item, prepended with the book title and potentially author name for a more relevant search.

+## Library Genesis

+- **libgenDatabaseName**: *string*
+  - Default: `"libgen"`
+  - The name of the local LibGen database.
+- **libgenDatabaseHost**: *string*
+  - Default `"localhost"`
+  - The host for the local LibGen database.
+- **libgenDatabaseUser**: *string*
+  - Default `"root"`
+  - Username for the local LibGen database.
+- **libgenDatabasePass**:
+  - Password for the local LibGen database.
+- **libgenLastId**: *number*
+  - Default `0`
+  - The id of the last book in the LibGen database that was handled in the `generate libgen` command.
+  - Will be updated on its own should be left alone unless you want the command to start at a specific location.

 # User Data